imrabti/tvshowtime-plex/README.md

 There are two importants properties that needs to be configured correctly are :

 1. **nuvola.pms.path** this is the HTTP URL of your Plex Media Server, if you are going to run this application on the same server as PMS then the default provided value is good (no need to change it), if it is not the case then you need to put the correct URL for _example nuvola.pms.path = http://192.168.1.5:32400_
-2. **nuvola.pms.token** this is required only if you have multiple users in your Plex Media Server, because in this case all web services calls are secured and need to be done with the **X-Plex-Token**, to find out the Plex Token for the user you want to configure with **tvshowtime-plex** this article will explain to you how : http://bit.ly/1PqlB1v
+2. **nuvola.pms.token** starting from Plex media server 1.1 a **token**, all web services calls are secured and need to be done with the **X-Plex-Token**, to find out the Plex Token for the user you want to configure with **tvshowtime-plex** this article will explain to you how : http://bit.ly/1PqlB1v
 3. **nuvola.tvshowtime.tokenFile** this is the complete file path where you want your OAuth authorisation token to be stored, if you want the token to be stored in the folder where the application is then you are good with the default value.
 It is used so that you dont always have to go through all frustrating steps of configuring you TVShowTime account with this application.

 ```